-When the TSOs give capacity in the form of NTC values, all border capacities are available at the same time to the market for allocation, at least conceptually.
+When the TSOs give capacity in the form of NTC values, all border capacities are independent and simultaneously available to the market for allocation.
 One of the advantages with FB is that each TSO does not have to make a distribution of the capacity between different bidding zone borders before the capacity is sent to the NEMOs.
 Instead, the maximum available capacity is given to the market through submission of the FB domain.
 The capacity is then allocated to the energy transactions that provide the most socio-economic welfare, when prices and flows are calculated by the NEMOs.